"The dancing is always excellent: full-bodied and expansive, without being showy or brawny."

 - Gala Special Program: March 24 only

 Celebrate 'Women on the Move' with an evening of cocktails, dinner, spectacular performances by ODC/Dance, and an after-party at the St. Regis and YBCA.
-This unforgettable night features excerpts of new and returning work from Brenda Way, KT Nelson, Kimi Okada, and Kate Weare.
+This unforgettable night will feature the performance of Kimi Okada's Two if by Sea, as well as excerpts of Brenda Way's Part of a Longer Story, KT Nelson's Blink of an Eye, and Kate Weare's Giant.
 More info here.

 - "Walk Back the Cat" (2016) by Brenda Way